metta-systems/libsss/doc/spec.md

 CurveCP adds non-transparent cryptoboxes for all crucial contents and a session initiation protocol.

+Note: Integers are in network (big-endian) order.
+All numbers are unsigned.

 ### Goals (@sa QUIC)
 We’d like to develop a transport that supports the following goals:
   1. Widespread deployability in today’s internet (i.e., makes it through middle-boxes; runs on common user client machines without kernel changes, or elevated privileges)